Español English

 They are very interesting compact shrubs for their feathery foliage, silvery gray, silky and aromatic; they reach 1 meter (3.28 feet) in height.
 The little yellow flowers are not very decorative.
 They bloom from summer to fall.

-They are used for rockeries and to form covering groups; combine with plants like Cotoneaster, Lavandula and Berberis.
-They are highly recommended for gardens by the sea.
+Tree wormwood is used for rockeries and to form covering groups; combine with plants like Cotoneaster, Lavandula and Berberis.
+It's highly recommended for gardens by the sea.

 Artemisia arborescens needs full sun exposure and although it tolerates frost down to -8 ºC (17.6 ºF) it is convenient to plant them next to a wall if the weather is cold.

-They can grow in any soil very well draining; They grow very well in sandy and poor or calcareous soils.
+Tree wormwood grows in any soil very well draining; it grows very well in sandy and poor or calcareous soils.

 Images of the shrub Artemisia arborescens or Tree wormwood